-BY CHECKING THE BOX BELOW, I ACKNOUNDERSTAND ITS CONTENTS.
-I SIGN IT → I Agree □ OWLEDGE AND AGREE THAT I HAVE READ THIS RELEASE AND FULLY OF MY OWN FREE WILL.
+BY CHECKING THE BOX BELOW, I ACKNOWLEDGE AND AGREE THAT I HAVE READ THIS RELEASE AND FULLY

 Print Applicant's Name: Print Participant's Name: Please check one (optional): I □ DO or PATH Intl.
-Certified Therapeutic Riding Instruct $\square$ DO NOT authorize PATH Intl. to use my video for training and quality assurance of tor application reviewers.
-Participant's Signature: an 18 years old): RIDING PARTICIPA NT WAIVER AND RELEASE OF LIABILITY AGREEMENT ck riding activities as part of an applicant's application for PATH Intl.
-Certified I hereby understand and agree to this release of liability, waiver of legal rights, and as follows: volves activities and that such activities are subject to mishap and even injury to ume all risk I may sustain while participating in horseback riding activities whether or eased party.
-Parties") from any and all liability, clain my participation in horseback riding ac Instructor certification.
-I further agree t losses sustained as a result of my parti- Parties harmless from all claims, judgm I hold harmless PATH Intl., its directors, officers, employees, and agents ("Released ns, or causes of action that I may hereafter have for injuries or damages arising out of ctivities as part of an applicant's application for PATH Intl.
-Certified Therapeutic Riding that I will not sue or make claim against the Released Parties for damages or other cipation in horseback riding activities.
-I also agree to indemnify and hold the Released nents and costs including attorney's fees, incurred in connection with any action brought k riding activities by any of the undersigned.
-OWLEDGE AND AGREE THAT I HAVE READ THIS RELEASE OF LIABILITY, IPTION OF RISK AND FULLY UNDERSTAND ITS CONTENTS.
-I SIGN IT OF MY Print Applicant's Name: Print Participant's Name: an 18 years old):
+Certified Therapeutic Riding Instructor DO NOT authorize PATH Intl. to use my video for training and quality assurance of application reviewers.
+8 years old): RIDING PARTICIPANT WAIVER AND RELEASE OF LIABILITY AGREEMENT · iding activities as part of an applicant's application for PATH Intl.
+Certified reby understand and agree to this release of liability, waiver of legal rights, and ollows: ves activities and that such activities are subject to mishap and even injury to e all risk I may sustain while participating in horseback riding activities whether or ed party.
+Parties") from any and all liability, claims, my participation in horseback riding activ Instructor certification.
+I further agree tha losses sustained as a result of my particip Id harmless PATH Intl., its directors, officers, employees, and agents ("Released or causes of action that I may hereafter have for injuries or damages arising out of ties as part of an applicant's application for PATH Intl.
+Certified Therapeutic Riding I will not sue or make claim against the Released Parties for damages or other ation in horseback riding activities.
+I also agree to indemnify and hold the Released is and costs including attorney's fees, incurred in connection with any action brough ling activities by any of the undersigned.
+3. Brand, Model and certification of helmet: Type of stirrups: • LEDGE AND AGREE THAT I HAVE READ THIS RELEASE OF LIABILITY, WAIVER AND FULLY UNDERSTAND ITS CONTENTS.
+I SIGN IT OF MY OWN FREE WILL.

+Guardian's Signature (if Participant is less than 18 years old):